akauppi/GroundLevel-firebase-es/packages/backend/README.md

 - implementation and documentation of the back-end
    - data structures
    - access rights
+   - database back-end processes
+   - proxying to Cloud Logging (ops)
 - testing the back-end

 ## Requirements

 - `npm`
-- Java Runtime Engine (JRE) "version 1.8 or later"
+- Docker, or `firebase-tools` globally installed

    >Note: We recommend `npm` 7.7.0+ due to some inconsistencies found with `npm` 6.
-If you need to use `npm` 6, run `npm run prepare` manually.

 <!--
 developed with:
 - macOS 11.4
-- node 16.x
+- node 16.2
-- npm 7.x
+- npm 7.13
 -->

 ## Getting started